Service Bulletins Book

 While the bulletins will help those whose aim it is to restore their cars to original specification, I would sound a note of caution about taking the information too literally or aiming for too much originality.
 Personally, I am all in favour of originality — but in a practical and safe way.
 A better term might be “restification”, a process which draws together the best of the restoration and modification schools.
 Except for time warp finds, I doubt very much that it is now possible to recreate concours winning Jensens which conform in all respects to the pattern laid down when the cars were new.
 This is partly because that pattern is not known with certainty, but also because the specification changed, and continues to do so.
 To my way of thinking, preservation in use should be the aim of anyone who owns one of these cars today — but the form is entirely up to the owner.

 I'm presenting the compilation primarily for historical purposes, to draw a perspective on the era in which the cars were built and to enhance our understanding of Jensen motoring.
 The book is not a "how to do" manual covering every aspect of a Jensen car — if you want that, get the factory workshop and parts manuals.
 This book is rather a historical read on how the factory went about addressing the many problems which emerged with the cars in service.
 As such, it has its place alongside the other publications you may already own.
-If you want to know what to do about your own car, chassis number XYZ, then you'll have to work it out for yourself by consulting all the available sources, which now includes the Service Bulletins.
+If you want to know what to do about your own car, you'll have to work it out for yourself by consulting all the available sources, which includes the Service Bulletins.

 I would stress that anyone who uses the Service Bulletin information to work on a